 Cooking Committee and November General Meeting

-New for 2018!
+Enhanced in 2019!
 Arrange cooking themed events in a casual setting or members home.
 Some events might include a progressive dinner, brunch, coffee bar or even a cookie exchange around the holidays.
 In addition, this committee will also organize our November General Meeting: Get Cooking.
 This November meeting is an opportunity for club members to learn new cooking skills and taste test some new recipes.